kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 Go to [localhost:8000/Books](http://localhost:8000/Books) and press `Show` on any book you have created.
 You should see where Elm starts and begins with the `<elm🌳>` tag.
 The Elm logic is handling every type as it was defined in Haskell, from `Bool` to even `Maybe String`.

+To get a complete overview of the changes, see the [diff compared what we did in the previous post](https://github.com/kodeFant/ihp-with-elm/compare/ihp-with-elm...pass-data-from-ihp-to-elm)

 ## Next up